romanzipp/Laravel-Env-Normalizer/README.md

 Format `.env` files according to your `.env.example` structure to keep track of used and unused variables.

+#### Why?

+I like to keep a clear overview of all available environment variables by adding some default values to my version controled `.env.example` file.
+This packages helps with structuring your example files.

 ## Contents

 - [Installation](#installation)